chmartinez/pes-xagon-learnings/README.md

 * The higher the weight, the more far away from the center the vertex will be.

+## If I have to draw the initial pes-xagon in a 100x100 x-y axis, where would be the vertices at?
+For a (x,y) coordenate, each vertex would be at (don't worry, I did the math):

+* V1: (0, -50)
+* V2: (43.30, -25)
+* V3: (43.30, 25)
+* V4: (0, 50)
+* V5: (-43.30, 25)
+* V6: (-43.30 -25)

 ### Tech chosen
 * Rendering: SVG

 ### What I'm doing right now
 * Reading [this](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/samples/gg193979%28v%3dvs.85%29) so that I can learn how to use SVG.
+* Reading https://css-tricks.com/scale-svg/ to understand why does the test img gets a default size of 300x150 px and the inline svg gets a 100% width (and height)
+* Reading https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox so I can learn about viewBox property

 ## TODO's